ysyk2021/the-ai-led-life-relying-on-artificial-intelligence-for-optimal-living/src/chapter-6-2.md

-Building a Supportive Network with AI - Connecting with Like-Minded Individuals and Finding Mentors with AI
+Connecting with Like-Minded Individuals and Finding Mentors with AI
 ======================================================================================================================

 One of the key benefits of utilizing AI technology for building supportive networks is its ability to connect individuals with like-minded people and mentors.
 In this chapter, we will explore how AI-powered mentor matching platforms and networking platforms can assist in connecting individuals with others who share similar interests or goals.